monadicus/snarkops/snops_book/user_guide/envs/CANNONS.md

 The cannon document is an optional where you can specify:

-- how to create transactions.
+- where to source transactions from (ahead-of-time generated file or generate in realtime)
-- how to use transactions.
+- what kinds of transactions to generate
-- where to send transactions.
+- where to send transactions (to a file, or a node in the topology)

 The cannon document is not required for a `environment` to run, but the document needs to be present at `prepare` time to work.